-The Group does not expect the following other new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements:
+The Group does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements:

-- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 " Insurance Contracts" and amendments to IFRS 17 " Insurance Contracts"

-- Amendments to IAS 1 "Non-current Liabilities with Covenants" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information " - IFRS16 "Requirements for Sale and Leaseback Transactions"
+- Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Between an Investor and Its Associate or Joint Venture" - IFRS 17 "Insurance Contracts" and amendments to IFRS 17 "Insurance Contracts" - Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 Comparative Information" - Amendments to IAS 21 "Lack of Exchangeability"

-4. Summary of significant accounting policies:
+4. Summary of material accounting policies:

-The significant accounting policies presented in the consolidated financial statements are summarized below.
+The material accounting policies presented in the consolidated financial statements are summarized below.
 Except for those specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.